matfk/key2port/README.md

 # Key2port

-Key2port is a lightweight, high-performance Single Packet Authorization (SPA) tool designed to keep your services invisible to the public internet until they are cryptographically "unlocked."
+Key2port is a Single Packet Authorization (SPA) tool designed to keep your services invisible to the public internet until they are cryptographically "unlocked."